LumpBloom7/sentakki/README.md

 Using the `Build` command from your IDE should generate a DLL file within the output directory.
 If you're debugging or developing, it is a bit more convenient to run the `VisualTests` project instead since that'll remove the need to copy the dll to your lazer directory.

-You can also build maimai for osu! from the command-line with a single command:
+You can also build sentakki from the command-line with a single command:

 ```sh
 dotnet build osu.Game.Rulesets.Sentakki